TrtxP/Testing-.NET-v10.0-pre4-version/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 &copy; TrtxP, 2025